Sponsored by Ivalua

 To address the need for a standard framework for measuring public procurement performance, Public Spend Forum studied current practices and a potential path forward that could be utilized across the world.

 The result is the Measurement of Public Procurement Value (MPV) Framework and it is intended to provide public sector executives and procurement leaders, as well as policy makers a consistent and robust framework for:

 - measuring the performance of public procurement spending towards achieving goals

 - proven strategies that can be deployed to achieve goals

-In Part 1 of this series, we present the results of our study and a brief introduction to the MPV Framework.
-Part 2 of this series, along with our soon to be released full report, will provide more details on specific metrics and how leaders should implement them.
+In Part 1 of this series, we presented the results of our study and a brief introduction to the MPV Framework.
+Part 2 of this series, we released the full report and provided more details on specific metrics and how leaders should implement them.